Leanna97/ImputeINR/README.md

 Please download the Phy2012, Phy2019, BAQ, IAQ, and Solar datasets from [TSDB/PyPOTS](https://github.com/WenjieDu/TSDB) and store the data in `./datasets`.

+Please download the MIMIC3 dataset from [MIMIC3 Benchmark](https://github.com/YerevaNN/mimic3-benchmarks/tree/master) and store the data in `./datasets`.

 Then please run the ImputeINR method with following command by choosing the configuration from `./cfgs`:
 ```
 CUDA_VISIBLE_DEVICES=0 python run_trainer.py --cfg <path to cfg>